theislab/single-cell-tutorial/README.md

 ## Possible sources of error in the manual installation:

 For R 3.4.3:

 When using Slingshot in R 3.4.3, you must pull a local copy of slingshot via the github repository and change the `DESCRIPTION` file to say `R>=3.4.3` instead of `R>=3.5.0`.

 For R >= 3.5 and bioconductor >= 3.7:

 The clusterExperiment version that comes for bioconductor 3.7 has slightly changed naming convention. `clusterExperiment()` is now called `ClusterExperiment()`.
 The latest version of the notebook includes this change, but when using the original notebook, please note that this may throw an error.

-For rpy2 < 3.0.0
+For rpy2 < 3.0.0:

-Pandas 0.24.0 is currently not compatible with rpy2 < 3.0.0.
+Pandas 0.24.0 is not compatible with rpy2 < 3.0.0.
 When using old versions of rpy2, please downgrade pandas to 0.23.X.
-Please also note that Pandas 0.24.0 requires anndata version 0.6.18 and a scanpy version > 1.37.0.
+Please also note that Pandas 0.24.0 requires anndata version 0.6.18 and scanpy version > 1.37.0.